San Diego State University is the oldest and largest higher education institution in San Diego.

 Perhaps the most visible evidence of SDSU's growth is in the physical additions to campus and its continued commitment to providing a modern learning environment for students, faculty and staff.
 Over the past decade, the university has completed facilities totaling more than $430 million in value.

 The Parma Payne Goodall Alumni Center now welcomes alumni back to campus and provides a professional meeting and events venue for the entire San Diego region.

-The Aztec Student Union, projected to open in late 2013, will serve as the center of SDSU campus life for decades to come.
-It will contain many sustainable and energy-efficient features and is seeking LEED-certified platinum status.
+The Aztec Student Union now serves as the center of SDSU campus life.
+It contains many sustainable and energy-efficient features and is seeking LEED-certified platinum status.

 Beyond accolades and campus expansion, San Diego State University remains, as always, most proud of its alumni family, more than 280,000 strong.

 Among those who call SDSU their alma mater are former Federal Trade Commission Chairman Timothy Muris; former Air Force Chief of Staff Gen. Merrill A. "Tony" McPeak; San Diego County Supervisors Greg Cox, Dianne Jacob, Ron Roberts and Bill Horn; astronaut and Johnson Space Center Director Ellen Ochoa; restaurant executives Linda A. Lang, former CEO of Jack in the Box restaurants, and Ralph Rubio, founder and chairman of Rubio’s Fresh Mexican Grill; and Costco co-founder Jim Sinegal.